Learn a New Ukulele Chord Each Day of 2017!!!

 I do have a few select dealers that carry my ukulele books.

 For a twenty year stretch starting in my 30s I was a very competitive racewalker.
-Even had a national master's 20km track record and was 1996 New Jersey Racewalker of the Year and have many national age group medals and a few open national medals with my best finish of 2nd place overall in the USATF National 40km Walk as well as a top 30 time of the year in the 20km.
+Even had a national master's 20km track record and was 1996 New Jersey Racewalker of the Year.
+I have won many national age group medals and a few open national medals with my best finish of 2nd place overall in the USATF National 40km Walk as well as a top 30 time of the year in the 20km walk.
 A long time member of the Shore AC and finally getting back into training and racing.

 Here is a Racewalking section that I originally hosted on my CurtSheller.com site.
 Racewalking has been such a big part of my adult life I've included my racewalking site here of historical or hysterical reasons - all depending on how you look at the sport.
 It seems I'm drawn to non-mainstream, fringe activities (jazz guitar, ukulele, racewalking).